creoapp/documentation/docs/creo/exporter.md

     - Button1
 ```

-Once exported the generated code contains a `NavigationController` that push `Window1` as the first visible controller:
+Once exported the generated code contains a `NavigationController` that pushes `Window1` as the first visible controller:

 ```
 import UIKit